the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

   * Conditional renderings
   * Synthetic events on forms
   * Error handling
-  * Aborting a remote API request
+  * Preventing `this.setState` in unmounted components
 * **ES6 and beyond**
   * Template strings to compose strings
   * Spread operator for immutable data structures